CircuitBread0111/SpaceDodge/README.md

 features are not currently present at the moment.

 ## Future Plans (Possible Upcoming features)
--New codebase with much more streamline readability and easier to work on -Add the ability to load and use sprites (e.g. sprites for the ship and rock) -New title screen
+- New codebase with much more streamline readability and easier to work on
+- Add the ability to load and use sprites (e.g. sprites for the ship and rock)
+- New title screen
--Ability to restart the game
+- Ability to restart the game
--Ability to save your highscores
+- Ability to save your highscores
--Difficulty settings
+- Difficulty settings
--Option/settings menu
+- Option/settings menu
--Rocket? (maybe a limited amount to blow up rocks, maybe a way to earn them)
+- Rocket? (maybe a limited amount to blow up rocks, maybe a way to earn them)